prepare.blog

 • A solar power station (Jackery 1000 or EcoFlow Delta) provides silent, fume-free power for devices and small appliances.
 Recharge time depends on solar panel wattage and sunlight — budget a full day of sun for a full recharge.

-• At minimum, keep a solar USB charger ($20–$30) for phones and radios.
+• At minimum, keep a solar USB charger (around $20–$30) for phones and radios.
 Communication is life.

-If your home is structurally sound, you have water and food, and conditions outside are more dangerous than conditions inside, sheltering is usually the right call.
-Evacuate if your water supply is failing, the structure is compromised, air quality is dangerous and you can’t seal a room, or official orders say to leave.
-Don’t wait until the decision is made for you.
+If your home’s structurally sound, you’ve got water and food, and conditions outside are more dangerous than conditions inside, sheltering is usually the right call.
+Evacuate if your water supply is failing, the structure’s compromised, air quality is dangerous and you can’t seal a room, or official orders say to leave.
+Don’t wait until the decision gets made for you.

 You don’t need to build your family emergency plan from scratch.
 Several excellent free templates exist:

-• FEMA Family Communication Plan (PDF): A one-page fillable form that covers contacts, meeting points, medical info, and school/workplace details.
+• FEMA Family Communication Plan (PDF): A one-page fillable form covering contacts, meeting points, medical info, and school/workplace details.
 This is the one I recommend starting with — it’s simple, complete, and takes about 15 minutes to fill out.
 Download from Ready.gov.

 • American Red Cross Emergency Plan Worksheet: Slightly more detailed, with sections for evacuation routes and shelter locations.
-Good for families who want more structure.
+Good if you want more structure.
 Available at RedCross.org.

 • Ready.gov Fillable Family Plan Template: A web-based version you can complete online, save, and print.
 Useful if you want a digital copy stored in a shared cloud folder.